Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Validation and Demonstration

 The three boxes in Fig.~\ref{fig: lamb vortex}(f) show the statistics of the reconstruction error based on 500 independent tests using RPR-ODI (A), PPE solved by SVD-based pseudo-inverse (B), and PPE solved by CG (C).
-The statistics of the errors are very similar; however, the reconstruction based on the PPE is slightly better than that from the RPR-ODI.
+The statistics of the errors are very similar; however, the reconstruction based on the PPE is slightly better than that from the high-resolution RPR-ODI.
 This can be seen by observing the sample mean and standard deviation of the errors in the reconstructed pressure as shown in Table~\ref{tab: mean and std}.
-The slightly lower mean and variance of the reconstruction error in PPE-based solvers suggest that, with the same underlying numerical differentiation scheme, the PPE-based solvers could achieve greater accuracy and precision compared to those based on ODI.

-In addition, we want to point out that some minor modifications could effectively improve the performance of PPE-based solvers.
-For example, using a larger stencil to discretize the Laplacian \citep{zigunov2023fast,zigunovpan2024private} or using weighted least squares \citep{zhang2020using} can achieve around 5\%~--~20\% improvement in terms of reconstruction accuracy in their tests, compared to the ODI or PPE solvers.
-We will leave a systematic discussion on this topic to future studies.
+As the resolution of RPR-ODI increases from $\Delta \alpha = 0.5^\circ$ to $\Delta \alpha = 0.15^\circ$, the sample error statistics from RPR-ODI approach the error statistics from PPE.
+This suggests that solving the PPE is the same as taking the resolution of RPR-ODI to its limit.
+This is also supported by \cite{zigunov2023fast} in the development of I-MODI where the number of ray integrals are taken to infinity, (i.e. $\Delta d^* \to 0$ and $\Delta \alpha \to 0$).